mackbdev/VHSdemo/README.md

     * The formula for reward of a given block is the current static miner payout of 2 ETH + Gasfees paid - Gasfees burned + a portion of the uncle block if any are present.
     * Due to the fact uncle blocks cannot be queried in real time the number displayed excludes the uncle block values.

-- A toggle was added to either disable notifications that allows current blocks displayed to remain for browsing.
+- A toggle was added to disable notifications which allows current blocks displayed to remain for browsing.
     * Individual toggles for notifications and dashboard updates were added to customize realtime delivery.

 - Connecting/Logging in will store all blocks viewed by that user.
 A view was created to see the blocks you have visited/inspected (Click on My Blocks in the nav once logged in).